 This year is the centennial of the end of First World War.

 Some 48,000 Albertans put their lives on hold to serve and many thousands more put their hearts into keeping things going at home.
+Alberta high school students are invited to participate in this multimedia contest to discover and share these amazing stories from our community.

 Unfold Your Story